tankwyn/WPS-Zotero/readme.md

 - On Windows, the Zotero citation windows might not be focused sometimes and they might be placed in background, you can click the Zotero icon on your task bar to bring it to front.
 This seems to be [a bug of Zotero](https://github.com/zotero/zotero-libreoffice-integration/issues/41).

-- On Windows, the `ApplicationQuit` event of WPS can not be received by the add-on, so the proxy server cannot be shutdown, but this should not cause any problem except for eating a small amount of resources.
+- On Windows, the WPS JSAPI (which this addon relies on) is quite unreliable.
+A known problem with the latest version of WPS is that the `wps.OAAssist.ShellExecute` function can no longer starts local programs which leads to #16.
+As a temporary solution one can start proxy.py manually with a double click.

 - Shortcuts are currently not possible.
 But on Windows, one can activate the ribbon by `Alt-C`, then hit subsequent keys to simulate button clicking.
 For example, `Alt-C Alt-C` (holding `Alt` and press `C` twice) does just the same thing as clicking the 'Add/Edit Citation' button.
 However, this won't work on Linux for the Linux version of WPS doesn't support this feature.